umuro/reducer/README.md

 ## Notes

 LISP is the most basic functional language.
 It has no syntax sugar.
 It's evaluated by using map-reduce.
 However it's a complete language.
 Any syntax sugar in any language can be expressed in LISP.
+Actually, LISP is just a code tree.
+There is nothing else.
+Code Tree here is reduced similar to list but unlike the original LISP, it is aggressive to resolve the external calls as soon as possible.

-Here I map MathJs parser to LISP.
+Here I map MathJs parser to code tree.
 Thus MathJs scripts will become a complete functional language.
-The LISP map-reduce is in place.
+The code tree map-reduce is in place.
 However, not all MathJs nodes are mapped yet.
 To do List:
 - if then else
 - arrays
 - records